-Mike Divilbiss begins his second season as an assistant coach at the University of Illinois.
+Mike Divilbiss begins his second season as associate head coach at the University of Illinois.
 Divilbiss served four years as an assistant under Bollant at Green Bay after spending 21 years as a collegiate head coach in the Northwest.

 "Our program just got way better," Bollant said.
 "I've been around women's basketball 15 years and I believe he's as good of a teacher of the game as there is in the entire country.
 He has great attention to detail.
 He sees the little things in practice.
 It is just a great progression of learning for the players."

 "Matt and I feel like we equip each other very well," Divilbiss said.
 "Our gifts are completely opposite.
 We both agree, though, in recruiting great character.
 There are some great character kids here who want to win and want to learn.
 It takes time to develop the culture that we really believe will make us successful.
 When that is in place, winning takes care of itself.
 I feel really blessed to have the opportunity to coach at this level."

-Divilbiss, who has named associate head coach at Green Bay in 2010, helped the Phoenix to a 122-13 record in his four years there, including a combined 65-4 in the past two seasons.
+Divilbiss, who was named associate head coach at Green Bay in 2010, helped the Phoenix to a 122-13 record in his four years there, including a combined 65-4 in the final two seasons.
 He coached WNBA draft choice Julie Wojta, as well as Celeste Hoewisch and Kayla Tetschlag - both Associated Press All Americans - at Green Bay.

 Divilbiss spent seven years as the head coach at Idaho, helping the Vandals to the Big West Conference title game in 2004 and 2005 and earning Big West Coach of the Year honors in 2004.
 He coached the nation's leading scorer, Emily Faurholt, in 2004, Nancy Lieberman Award Finalist, Leilani Mitchell, in 2006 and three honorable mention All-Americans.